 Pet microchip is radio frequency identification (RFID) transponders enclosed in a bioglass capsule.
 It contains a unique ID number that is linked to a database of pet details like name, breed, age, pet parent’s contact number, address, pet medical history, etc.

 When a pet microchip scanner is passed over a pet’s skin, the microchip emits a radio frequency (RF) signal and shows a unique ID number.
 The pet registry company uses this microchip number to retrieve pet-related details.

 Q 5.
 Can Pet Microchip Implantation be Done to Any Animal?

 It can be done to many animal species including horses, cattle, and other domestic animals.
 Among pets, it is common in cats and dogs, but a wide variety of pets can be microchipped.
 It is anything but uncommon for pet owners to microchip reptiles, birds, and ponies.

-Pet microchips can be easily bought from some online sites and are available with veterinary clinics as well.
-We at PETOFY provide ISO standard pet microchips and also maintain a pet recovery database.
+Pet microchips can be easily bought from some online sites and are available in veterinary clinics as well.
+We at PETOFY provide ISO-standard pet microchips and also maintain a pet recovery database.